PennockTech/smtpdane/README.md

 To avoid requiring a local DNSSEC validating DNS resolver, DNSSEC is validated inside the `smtpdane` tool.
 To achieve this, the root zone trust anchors are baked into the code.
-Every few years these are rotated and `smtpdane` will need to be updated and rebuilt.
+Every few years these are rotated and `smtpdane` will need to be updated and rebuilt. _\[NB: this functionality not yet implemented, still rely upon a validating resolver right now.\]_

 Optionally this client can speak TLS-on-connect instead of STARTTLS, to aid with monitoring `smtps` (commonly deployed on the non-IANA-assigned port 465).